 Admission to the MA Middle Eastern Studies (research).
 All students interested should have had approximately 30 EC worth of courses in Middle Eastern Studies at BA level.
 Students of other programmes are kindly referred to the regular MA course.

-This seminar course focuses on Middle Eastern conflicts in the post-Cold War period.
-Through reviewing classical and critical approaches to security, the course explores the origins, dynamics and consequences of Middle Eastern conflicts in the post-Cold war period.
-The course follows three major lines.
-First, it pays attention at the ways in which changes at the global level affect the conception and practice of war.
-More specifically, it examines how the collapse of Soviet Union, the expansion of the neoliberal economic system and the American hegemony affected the Middle East, and how key changes disrupted the balance of power among and within states, sparking conflicts.
-Second, it maps the web of state and non-state actors directly and indirectly involved in Middle Eastern conflicts, and examines the different roles they play therein.
-These include external and regional powers, international institutions (especially the United Nations) and other multilateral forces, rebels, non-state armed organizations, national and multinational companies; and (last but not least) civilians.
-Third, it traces patterns of conflict in the region, with a specific focus on the modalities in which various actors fight and interact, the duration of conflicts, and their implications, especially for the civilian population.
-The course will use existing literature and primary data to help students grasp the major scholarly debates around conflicts in the Middle East, but also the methods we can employ to examine and interpret conflicts in the region and beyond.
+This course focuses on Middle East conflicts in the post-Cold War period.
+It explores the origins, dynamics and consequences of these conflicts for the region and beyond.
+It is organized in three parts.
+It begins with an assessment of the ways in which political and economic transformations at the global level affect the conception and practice of war at the regional and local levels.
+More specifically, it examines how the collapse of Soviet Union, the US hegemony and the expansion of the neoliberal economic system reshaped the Middle East since 1989, disrupting the balance of power among and within states, sparking new conflicts or exacerbating old ones.
+It then maps the web of state and non-state actors directly and indirectly involved in Middle Eastern conflicts.
+These include external and regional powers, international institutions and other multilateral forces, rebels, non-state armed organizations, national and multinational companies, and – last but not least – civilians.
+Finally, it traces patterns of conflict in the region, with a specific focus on the modalities by which various actors fight and interact, the duration of conflicts, and their implications, especially for the civilian population.
+The course will use both primary and secondary sources to help students grasp the major scholarly debates on conflicts in the Middle East, but also the methods we can employ to examine and interpret conflicts in the region and beyond.

-acquire familiarity with the major theories and approaches of IR and Security Studies, and learn how apply them to the study of conflict in the Middle East;
+acquire familiarity with major theories and approaches of IR and Security Studies, and learn how to apply them to study conflict in the Middle East;

 understand the common and distinctive characteristics of major conflicts that have ravaged states and areas of the Middle East in the post-Cold War era;